VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 locally, either using the Windows Azure compute emulator or by running the MVC web application directly and running a console application that hosts the handlers and domain objects.
-When you run the application locally, you can use a local SQL Express database instead of SQL Azure, and use a simple messaging infrastructure implemented in a SQL Express database.
+When you run the application locally, you can use a local SQL Express database instead of SQL Database, and use a simple messaging infrastructure implemented in a SQL Express database.